threemoji/threemoji/README.md

 >We are still in the process of defining the meaning of match.
 Currently, our plan is to categorise the various emoji, where emoji of the same category will be highly similar.
 Each emoji will have several categories and emoji that share a higher number of similar categories will have a higher level of similarity.

+>The use of generated aliases such as "Flying Pig" ensures that two people sharing the same set of emoji can be differentiated.

 Notifications will prompt you whenever a match happens or when new messages arrive.
 <br clear="all">